USAFA-ECE/ece386-book/book/b5-final/final-project.md

 > - Reducing energy use: sensors are battery powered and need to last a long time.
 > - Protecting privacy: sending data directly to a large device or cloud server might violate privacy norms.
 > - Integrating with legacy equipment: existing sensors or gateways might be supplemented with edge AI devices rather than being replaced.

+We **are not** worried about revalidating the wake word, but we *are* interested in processing different pieces of the system on different hardware.

 ### Jetson GPIO